Traveling as a vegan can be difficult sometimes.

 Moreover, being vegan might also mean having to miss the traditional cuisine of a certain place, which is a bummer because local food is a very important part of the travel experience, in my opinion.
 The food you eat somewhere abroad is definitely a key moment of your experience in that place, a memory that will be with you for a long time, and a way to understand the culture of a location in a better and deeper way.

 This is why I decided to take a look at the Italian food tradition and see if I could find typical Italian dishes that are vegan as well.
 I have to admit that I was a bit surprised because I came up with quite a few of them!
 This makes me really happy because it means that you can enjoy some good plant-based dishes without missing the traditional Italian cuisine.

 Moreover, if you are vegetarian, you can find an old post of mine listing ten great vegetarian dishes that belong to the Italian food tradition, which includes some of the dishes you’ll find here plus other ones.

 Let’s now see what these vegan Italian dishes are, shall we?

-Speaking of polenta, this is another great option if you want to taste some traditional Italian dish.
+Speaking of polenta, this is another great option if you want to taste some traditional Italian dishes.
 Typical of the north of Italy, especially up in the mountains, polenta is the result of boiling cornmeal in water, resulting in a grits-like consistency, which can be baked, grilled, fried, or served as a sort of cream.
-Traditionally, in Italy polenta is served with a meat sauce, but you can have some great plant-based options as well: you can have it with mushrooms or simply with some olive oil, which makes it great.
+In Italy, polenta is traditionally served with a meat sauce, but you can have some great plant-based options as well: you can have it with mushrooms or simply with some olive oil, which makes it great.
 Otherwise, go for the fried option and you’ll end up eating some slices of heaven.